meegpipe/meegpipe/tutorials/+data_splitting/README.md

 ## Building the pipeline

-The following code snippet will build the relevant pipeline:
+The following code snippet will build the pipeline that you need to extract the subset of your data that has been scored as _NREM 1_.
+Similar pipelines could be built to extract other sleep stages.

 ````matlab